technbd/react-nodejs-lab/README.md

 - MySql

-Build the container redis and mysql using docker-compose:
+Build the container frontend, backend, redis and mysql using docker-compose:

 ```
   # docker-compose build --no-cache